phyletica/ecoevolity/docs/yaml-config.rst

         path: "../alignments/G-sp_a-sp_b-Dalupiri-CamiguinNorte.nex"

-Everything is hierarchically nested by the indent spacing.
+All the settings are hierarchically nested by the indent spacing.
 For example,
 ``event_model_prior``, ``event_time_prior``, ``mcmc_settings``,
 ``operator_settings``, ``global_comparison_settings``, and ``comparison``